SpenceKonde/AVR_Research/sigrow/README.md

 I've added a sketch that you can run on any tinyAVR or Dx-series (I think) which will spit out on USART0 at 115200 baud the full sigrow contents.
 It's all empty except for what the datasheet says.
 We'll stick to the more interesting tinyAVR sigrow.

-There is now a sketch on hwere that lets you gather dataq - and even send it to me! (that would be lovely, Just the CSV lines is fine, that contains all the knowledge it can extract).
+There is now a sketch on here that lets you gather data - and even send it to me! (that would be lovely, Just the CSV lines is fine, that contains all the knowledge it can extract).